codaholichq/codaholic/content/posts/dockerize-spring-boot.md

 - `COPY . /`: This copies the entire content of the current directory (where the Dockerfile is located) into the root directory of the container.
 This includes the source code and build files needed for the build process.

-- `RUN gradle clean bootJar`: This executes the Gradle build process inside the container.
-It runs the `clean` and `bootJar` tasks to clean the project and create an executable Spring Boot JAR file.
+- `RUN gradle clean bootJar or mvn clean package`: This executes the Gradle or Maven build process inside the container.
+It runs the `clean` and `bootJar or package` tasks to clean the project and create an executable Spring Boot JAR file.

-- `FROM amazoncorretto:20-alpine`: This sets the base image for the final stage.
+- `FROM amazoncorretto:21-alpine`: This sets the base image for the final stage.
 It uses the Amazon Corretto image with Alpine Linux.

-- `COPY --from=build /target/libs/*.jar app.jar`: This copies the generated Spring Boot JAR file (`*.jar`) from the build stage to the root directory of the final stage and renames it to `app.jar`.
+- `COPY --from=build /target/libs/*.jar app.jar or COPY --from=build /target/*.jar app.jar`: This copies the generated Spring Boot JAR file (`*.jar`) from the build stage to the root directory of the final stage and renames it to `app.jar`.

 - `EXPOSE 80`: This indicates that the container will listen on port 80 when running, though this does not actually publish the port to the host machine.